ouspg/CloudAndNetworkSecurity/2.Network_Security_2/README.md

 **Repeat the attack with FFUF to explicitly trigger snort alerts.
 What do you notice in snort log entries now?**

-**Add FFUF command and screenshot of successfully generated snort alerts**
+**Add FFUF command and screenshot of successfully logged snort alerts**

 ### C) Firewall state table inspection